The Aboriginal Child & Youth Wellness Program

 • Educate youth on their Rights of Care (Child, Family and Community Service Act, Section 70);

-• Provide cultural, social and recreational activities that build self esteem while respecting Aboriginal traditions and cultural values;
+• Provide cultural, social and recreational activities that build self esteem while respecting Indigenous traditions and cultural values;

 • Provide holistic programming that will empower youth to develop a sense of self and connection to